Legal Assistant Resume: Example and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

-Use one of these professionally-designed templates to build an organized resume that showcases your skills.
+Use one of these professionally-designed templates and our resume builder to build an organized resume that showcases your skills.

 This layout presents the applicant’s name in a striking color header, with subtle lines dividing sections.
 The two-column layout provides plenty of flexibility for customizing your content.